Dear reader of ADxS.org, please excuse the disruption.

 With growing knowledge of ADHD, which was initially only recognized in extreme cases, more and more disorder effects were understood.
 This increased knowledge is reflected in the changes to the DSM and ICD statistical catalogs.

-However, it is unrealistic to believe that a disease or disorder will increase as a result of a change in the criteria of the statistical manuals.
+However, it is unrealistic to believe that a disease or Disorder increases as a result of a change in the criteria of the statistical manuals.
 Whether a jar contains strawberry jam is not determined by the label.
 Even the decision to label mixtures of 70% strawberry and 30% raspberry jam as strawberry jam only changes the perception from the outside, but not the contents, which have always been as they were.
-The suffering of those affected is not changed by a new name.
-Treatments that do not bring about an improvement in the living conditions of those affected disqualify themselves, regardless of which label is used.
+The suffering of people with ADHD is not changed by a new name.
+Treatments that do not improve the living conditions of the people with ADHD disqualify themselves, regardless of which label is used.

-The diagnosis of ADHD will become much more common in the future because there are a number of manifestations of ADHD that doctors, therapists, teachers, parents and sufferers are not yet aware of.
+The diagnosis of ADHD will become considerably more common in the future because there are a number of manifestations of ADHD that doctors, therapists, teachers, parents and people with ADHD are not yet aware of.

 It is no secret that the ADHD-I subtype (without hyperactivity) is diagnosed less frequently due to its internalized symptom expression.
 On the one hand, parents of children with ADHD-I have less suffering pressure to eliminate an extremely disruptive family condition than with children with ADHD-HI.
 Secondly, many doctors and unfortunately also ADHD specialists are still shockingly ill-informed about the specific symptoms of the ADHD-I subtype.
 The rate of false-negative diagnoses is high.